crowdfavorite/wp-mailchimp/readme.txt

 * Fixed bug where entire phone numbers were only being deposited in the area code portion

 = 1.2.7 =
+* CSS should now always load correctly on the front end
+* Adding Hebrew and Romanian language support
+* Updating translation contribution instructions
+* Tested version is now 3.3.1

 = 1.2.6 =
 * Fixed bug with "Settings" link appearing on all plugins (props Jason Lane)